samdroid-apps/something-for-reddit/README.md

 Short

 * [x] Fix the GNOME app menu (please help!
 It is all disabled)
-* [ ] Test if it needs to refresh tokens for background accounts
+* [x] Test if it needs to refresh tokens for background accounts
+    * Don't seem to need to
 * [x] Loading bar in the webview

 Medium